 3. Arizona State University

 Arizona State University’s faculty and students work with NASA to develop new space exploration innovations.
-US News and World Report recognizes the school as the most innovative school in the US.
+US News and World Report recognize the school as the most innovative school in the US.
 The school’s faculty includes Pulitzer Prize winners and Nobel laureates.
-The school advances economic development, entrepreneurship, strategic partnerships, and pioneering research.
+In addition, the school advances economic development, entrepreneurship, strategic partnerships, and pioneering research.

 Program: MS in Information Technology